 Paseo Rizal is one of the nicest restos along the route in terms of ambiance.
 There are lots of outdoor huts and gazebos set amidst pine trees and landscaped gardens.
 The main dining space is very artsy and has a Baguio vibe, with rustic details and a fireplace.
 You can enjoy live music while eating here.

-They have a wide selection of food and snacks too, not just the basics.
+They have a wide selection of food and snacks.
+Good suman and hot chocolate though main viands could still use some improvement.
 Paseo Rizal also has a branch in Morong, Rizal.
 Very clean and well-maintained restrooms.
 They also have a nice gallery and gift shop on the ground floor containing paintings and sculptures by Rizal artists.

 - Paseo Rizal Mayagay, Sampaloc, Tanay, Rizal.